alitursucular/javascript-word-game-function-constructor/README.md

-# Designing a JavaScript constructor function for a Word Game
+# Designing a JavaScript constructor function of a Word Game

 ### Objectives: